terraform-google-modules/terraform-google-cloud-operations/modules/ops-agent-policy/README.md

 # Agent Policy

-This module is used to install/uninstall the ops agent in GCE.
+This module is used to install/uninstall the ops agent in Google Cloud Engine VM's using [ops agent policies](https://cloud.google.com/stackdriver/docs/solutions/agents/ops-agent/agent-policies).

 ## Usage